• Home

 Refuges

-Women in local refuges have been supported with the club providing funding for bedlinen, diaries, children’s clothes and bedding as well as toiletries donated through various sources.
-A financial grant was allocated to a refuge to support the children with homework help and computer use.
+Women in local refuges have been supported with the club providing bedlinen, kitchen appliances, cutlery, crockery, cleaning items , children’s clothes and bedding as well as toiletries donated through various sources.

 Birthing Kits